text.skipToContent text.skipToNavigation

 The cost of tolls on Segment 1 of the SH 249 Project depends on the type of vehicle you drive and where you enter and exit the toll road.

 Rates Effective Jan.
-1, 2021
+1, 2025

 A PDF version of the rate chart is available here.

-Note: Tolling will begin in the fall of 2020.
+Note: Tolling began in Fall 2020.

 2-axle vehicles